-The CBPATSISP Evaluation Framework builds on the ATSISPEP Evaluation Framework which was informed by a comprehensive national and international literature review, Indigenous community consultations 2009 – 2015, Roundtable consultation findings, advice and direction, Indigenous expert leadership group, and the National Aboriginal and Torres Strait Islander Mental Health Indigenous Leadership (NATSIHMIL).
+The CBPATSISP Evaluation Framework builds on the ATSISPEP Evaluation Framework which was informed by a comprehensive national and international literature review, Indigenous community consultations 2009 – 2015 and Roundtable consultation findings, advice and direction, by an Indigenous expert leadership group, and the National Aboriginal and Torres Strait Islander Mental Health Indigenous Leadership (NATSIMHIL).

 The Evaluation Framework serves two main purposes for different audiences:

-- As a resource guide to support community planning, ownership and delivery of best practice suicide prevention programs to reduce suicide and suicidal behaviours in specific communities and for specific population groups.
+- As a resource guide to support community planning, ownership and delivery and evaluation of best practice suicide prevention programs to reduce suicide and suicidal behaviours in specific communities and for specific population groups.

-- It provides a set of principles and standards to review existing programs, services, training programs and resources (previously evaluated as well as those identified as promising practice but not yet evaluated) to assess the extent to which they are both effective and culturally appropriate.
+- It provides a set of principles and standards to review existing programs, services, training programs and resources to assess the extent to which they are both effective and culturally appropriate.

 The Evaluation Framework comprises several critical components to evaluate key outcomes related to community based programs, universal, indicated and targeted programs, workforce initiatives, clinical services and organisational delivery of suicide prevention strategies and resources for different stakeholders.